URiem/geography-game/README.md

 #### Wireframes

-The structure of the initial site will include three pages:
+The structure of the initial site will include three section incorporated in the index.html page:

 1. **Welcome Section** displays the rules of the game and asks the user to input a username in order to proceed to playing the game.